saeedhosam/.dotfiles/README.md

     - For Nushell, add this to your ~/.config/nushell/env.nu file: `$env.PATH = ($env.PATH | prepend "~/.local/share/nvim/mason/bin")`
 - Kdeconnect: contact with my phone
   - package name: `kdeconnect`
-- git: of course yep why not
+- Git: of course yep why not
   - package name: `git`
-- dysk: to display the free space available, usually just type `dysk` in the shell
+- Dysk: to display the free space available, usually just type `dysk` in the shell
   - package name: `dysk`
 - Fileflight: same as dysk but GUI
   - package name: `filelight`
-- btop: like a task manager but advanced and with vim-like bindings
+- Btop: like a task manager but advanced and with vim-like bindings
   - package name: `btop`
-- rofi
+- Rofi
-- ghostty
+- Ghostty
-- flameshot
+- Flameshot
-- copyq
+- Copyq
-- zathura: don't forget to make it the default viewier
+- Zathura: don't forget to make it the default viewier
 - Libreoffice
 - Qutebrowser: just experimenting it, it's good tho but needs time
 - Telegram